 When you turn onto Meadow Gardens Way heading north, make your first immediate RIGHT turn when you see the "Meadow Gardens Dorado" sign.
 Follow the narrow road all the way until you reach the Golf Club.

 This training venue is accessible for those who are disabled or have special needs.
 If you are disabled or have special needs, please inform the Director of Training when you submit your application so we can discuss any specific accommodations that need to be made.

 Accomodation & Travel

-For those flying in from Alberta, Swoop Air and Flair Airlines fly directly from Edmonton and Calgary into Abbotsford International Airport.
+For those flying in from across Canada, Swoop Air and Flair Airlines fly into Abbotsford International Airport which is the closest airport to the training venue.
 When you arrive in Abbotsford, Pitt Meadows is just a quick 30 minute drive west.